gabefair/Family-Security-Review/README.md

 - [ ] Set up connecting devices to generate random MAC addresses when connecting to WiFi
 - [ ] Make sure no apps can access google emails or google drive
 - [ ] Make sure no app tokens have been generated on dropbox/box/mega/onedrive accounts
-- [ ] Make sure no app tokens have been generated on twitter/facebook/github accounts
+- [ ] Make sure no app tokens have been generated on any reddit/twitter/facebook/github accounts
 - [ ] With a fresh device, on a never used wifi, do a google search for each other's names and handles, share findings
 - [ ] Ensure phones have disk encryption enabled
 - [ ] Ensure computing devices have disk encryption enabled